Matthew-Troost/light_control_system/README.md

 Code can be manually linted with `eslint` using the command `npm run lint`.
 Files are also prettified using `husky` and `prettier` as a pre-commit hook.

+***

+# Assumptions

+> The following aasumptions were made to complete this assignment:

+- Only one room/light-buld can be controlled at a time.
+[Therefore, I made only one row selectable at a time]